World DNA Day

 The shape of DNA was shown to be a “double helix”, rather like a long, twisted ladder in which the rungs hold the genetic information.
 DNA molecules are very long and are coiled up very tightly into chromosomes.

-It is possible for embryos to be tested to see if they are aneuploid or not.
+Embryos can be tested to see if they are aneuploid or not.
 This test is called PGT-A (Pre-implantation Genetic Testing for Aneuploidy).
-PGT-A works by analysing segments of DNA on each chromosome to check how many chromosomes are present.
+PGT-A works by analysing the amount of genetic material within embryos, checking how many chromosomes are present.
 In order to do this, a small number of cells are carefully removed (biopsied) from the outer layer of a blastocyst-stage embryo, and these cells are then sent to a specialist genetics laboratory for analysis.
-Embryos that have a normal number of chromosomes are considered suitable for transfer.
+We would recommend that only chromosomally normal embryos are considered for replacement back into the womb, however all patients who choose PGT-A will have free appointments with our specialist fertility and genetics counsellors to help them decide on the treatment that is best for them.
+Find out more about the support available to you here.

 Taking a few cells from a hatching day 5 blastocyst in an embryo biopsy at CARE Fertility.

-PGT-A shortens the time from treatment to successful pregnancy as it prevents transfer of embryos that are aneuploid.
+PGT-A could shorten the time from treatment to successful pregnancy as it prevents transfer of embryos that are aneuploid.
 Embryos with a normal number of chromosomes have lower miscarriage rates and higher live birth rates per embryo transfer.

 Read more: Why should I consider PGT-A in my IVF treatment?

-Rob Smith, Clinic Director of CARE London, analyses the science of PGT-A, the process of the treatment, and its benefits to patients.
+Karen Smith, Genetics Lead at CARE Fertility, analyses the science of PGT-A, the process of the treatment, and its benefits to patients.

-CARE can carry out PGT-A on frozen embryos even during lockdown, so that results are available for when we are able to undertake patient treatments again.
-If you are interested in PGT-A, or would like to learn more, get in touch with your CARE clinic; our team will be happy to answer all your questions.
+If you are interested in PGT-A, CAREunity, the SOS test or would like to learn more, get in touch with your CARE clinic; our team will be happy to answer all of your questions.